Skip to main content

 3. The Money Book for the Young, Fabulous & Broke by Suze Orman

-This book is targeted at a younger audiences.
+This book is targeted at a younger audience.
 It offers practical tips for managing finances in the modern world.

 A great resource for personal finance for young adults who are just starting to manage their money.
 It covers everything from creating a budget to understanding credit, from investing for the future to building a savings habit.
 The author, Suze Orman, is a financial expert who breaks down complex financial concepts into easy-to-understand advice.